flopex/Video-Bay/README.md

 This ownCloud APP is intended for use on 5.0+

+IMPORTANT: Rename "Video-Bay-master" folder to "vids" before uploading it to ownCloud apps folder

 Requirements:

   &nbsp;&nbsp;&nbsp;&nbsp;1) Have ffmpeg installed (ffmpeg used for generating video thumbnails)<br/>